 Young Adults of Color and Social Movements

-- How do young people’s experiences with social movements, such as Black Lives Matter or the Dreamers, or with voluntary civic organizations influence opportunities for educational and economic advancement, and their continuing civic and political engagement?
+- How do young people’s experiences with social movements, such as Black Lives Matter, the Dreamers, the Sunrise Movement, or with voluntary civic organizations influence their opportunities for educational and economic advancement, and their continuing civic and political engagement?

-- What factors help to explain the participation and leadership of young people, especially young people of color, in collective action in general and recent political protests in response to systemic racism?
+- What factors are associated with the participation and leadership of young people, especially young people of color, in collective action in general and recent political protests in response to systemic racism in particular?

 Criminal Justice & the Legal System

-- How do experiences of policing, courts, incarceration, or immigration detention affect immediate and long-term opportunities in housing, employment, education, income?
+- How does individuals' experiences of policing, courts, incarceration, or immigration detention affect their immediate and long-term opportunities in housing, employment, education, income?